vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 that are needed.
 You'll also notice that in the example above, I tried adding the "X-Amz-Content-Sha256" header that was provided by the client (it still didn't work).
 Actually, all of my derivations of this call (adding or removing headers, tweaking the signature) didn't work.
+I didn't save a record of absolutely everything that I tried, but I can guarantee you that it was most of Sunday and a good chunk of Monday.
+I spent a lot of time reading every post or GitHub issue on either minio, S3, or Multipart uploads, and posted on several slacks which turned out to be wonderful rubber duck equivalents!

 I decided to look more closely at the parse_v4 function.
 I noticed something interesting - that by default, it created an internal variable called <a href="https://github.com/minio/minio-py/blob/f4b20f90d408215dcd51eb102f069b8355c13dc4/minio/signer.py#L96" target="_blank">